 GRE General Exam Scores

-In response to COVID-19, most admission test scores (GRE/GMAT/MAT MCAT) have been waived for Summer 2020, Fall 2020 and Spring 2021.
-This change affects almost all applicants, both on campus and online, whose scores have not been received as of March 15, 2020.
+Due to COVID-19, the requirement on GRE score has been waived since Summer 2020.
 See the Graduate School webpage on supporting documents for admission and the Graduate School webpage on COVID-19 test score waivers for more information.

 English Language Proficiency